Federal and institutional aid for students.

 In addition to the Federal emergency aid, Oregon State University is using Beavers Care funds from the OSU Foundation along with other institutional aid, to help students in financial need.
 To apply for this emergency aid please contact your college or the Office of Financial Aid.

-OSU has now disbursed the student portion of the CARES Act to qualifying students.
+OSU disbursed the entire student portion of the CARES Act to qualifying students in Spring 2020.
 We were able to help more than 3,000 students pay for food, housing, childcare course materials and other expenses.
 We are now using institutional sources of funding in an effort to continue to support students.

 The Federal CARES Act provided emergency aid to help students cover additional expenses incurred from campus disruptions due to COVID-19.
 These may include food, housing, course materials, technology, health care and child care.
 OSU has now paid out all of the CARES Act funding it received for student support.
 Visit our CARES reporting page for details.